purdue-cs193-fall-2019/homework-1-Robochu/index.md

+# Oleg Aprelikov's First CS193 Homework
+- It's easy.
+- The homeworks are straighforward.
+- The directions are detailed.
+- You can lie to get a good grade.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.